verkkila/ACP/implementation-presentation.md

 ---

 # Implementation Process
-1. Locating correctly working and easily optaineable sensor and development platform
+1. Locating correctly working and easily obtainable sensor and development platform
-2. Manufacturing sensor support structure in Fablan using Lasercutter
+2. Manufacturing sensor support structure in FabLab using a lasercutter
 3. Development of Simulation software and how to input sensor readings to it
 4. Logging sensor readings into text file